Oracle SQL (Genius Series Book 21)

 LEFT OUTER JOIN

-LEFT OUTER JOIN Results
+LEFT OUTER Join Results

-LEFT OUTER JOIN Using (+)
+LEFT OUTER JOIN Using Oracle Syntax (+)

 RIGHT OUTER JOIN

-RIGHT OUTER JOIN Example and Results
+RIGHT OUTER Join Example and Results

 RIGHT OUTER JOIN Using (+)